 It’s all about understanding the market because you will only hardly sell something that the market doesn’t want or need.

-For that reason, it all starts with a quality research that will help you identify focus groups and explore the market to determine whether or not your idea has a potential to turn into a successful online business.
+For that reason, it all starts with quality research that will help you identify focus groups and explore the market to determine whether or not your idea has the potential to turn into a successful online business.

 You need to ask yourself some questions before you start a business.
 Here are some of the most important ones: